tadiwamark/pdM_Genset_Analytics/README.md

 ## Project Description

 This project is a Streamlit application designed to monitor and analyze real-time data from Industrial Internet of Things (IIoT) devices, specifically focusing on generator data.
-The application uses an anomaly detection model to identify anomalies in the data and a finetuned GPT-3.5 Turbo model to interpret these anomalies and generate actionable recommendations.
+The application uses an anomaly detection model to identify anomalies in the data and a finetuned GPT-40 model to interpret these anomalies and generate actionable recommendations.

 Link to app: https://pdmgensetanalytics.streamlit.app/